Gering High School in the midst of mock trial season

-Students at Gering High School are preparing to testify for Goldenrod High School student Chris Hall in an upcoming trial in which Hall allegedly was in possession of methamphetamine—unless the Nebraska State Bar Foundation decides they’ll testify against him days before the mock trial.
+Students at Gering High School are preparing to testify for Goldenrod High School student Chris Hall in an upcoming trial in which Hall was accused of being in possession of methamphetamine — unless the Nebraska State Bar Foundation decides they’ll testify against him days before the mock trial.

-This week, Gering’s two mock trial teams are on bye week, but they are preparing for their third (and potentially final) trial next week, before finding out the results of which teams in the Panhandle will be going head to head in the district final.
+Over the last week, Gering’s two mock trial teams are on a bye week, but they prepared for their third (and potentially final) trial in the upcoming week, before finding out the results of which teams in the Panhandle will be going head to head in the district final.

 All the trials are also done over Zoom, rather than in a courtroom.
 Sophomore Jada Schlothauer said that she was a little disappointed with that change, but overall, the season has been going well.